wde0924/stilt/docs/outputs.md

 ### Gridded Footprints

-Footprints are packaged and saved in a compressed .nc file with the naming convention `YYYYMMDDHH_LONG_LATI_ZAGL_foot.nc`.
+Footprints are packaged and saved in a compressed .nc file conforming to the [Climate and Forecast (CF) metadata convention](http://cfconventions.org) with the naming convention `YYYYMMDDHH_LONG_LATI_ZAGL_foot.nc`.
 This object contains information about the model domain, the grid resolution, and footprint values.
 This object is typically a three dimensional array with dimensions ordered (*x*, *y*, *z*).
 However, the object will only have dimensions (*x*, *y*) for time integrated footprints.

 <div class="terminal">
   <div class="terminal-osx-button"></div>